ExoOnix/OnixOS/data/docs/overview.md

 OnixOS comes with the KDE Plasma desktop, making your desktop look modern and helping you work more efficiently.

 ## Onix Package Manager (OPM):
 OPM makes it easy to install and manage software.
-It's fast, has a software store, and supports simple installation of software files (.opm).
+It's fast, has a software store, supports simple installation of software files (.opm), and installation of portable executable files (.opme).

 ## Privacy First:
 OnixOS cares about your privacy and security, ensuring that your personal data stays safe while you use your computer.